Human Papillomavirus (HPV) is a common virus that many people will be exposed to at some point in their lives.

 Gardasil is a vaccine that protects men and women against nine different subtypes of HPV.

 Two of these types, HPV 11 and 6, cause 90% of all genital warts.
-The other two types, HPV 16 and 18, cause approximately 70% of all cervical cancers.
+The other seven types, cause the majority of cervical cancers.

 Gardasil is approved for men through age 21 and women through age 26.
 The best time to get Gardasil is before exposure to the virus, which is why it is recommended that boys and girls get the vaccine at age 11 or 12, before the onset of sexual activity.

-It is recommended that gay and bisexual men who did not get the vaccine as children, get the vaccine to “catch up”--up to age 26.
+It is recommended that men who have sex with men and did not get the vaccine as children, get the vaccine to “catch up”--up to age 26.

 The vaccine is administered by injection (shot) and is given in three doses over six months on the following schedule: dose #1 followed by dose #2 two months later and ending with dose #3, six months after the first one.